thestackcollective/front-end-curriculum/lessons/module-3/mod2-review.md

 HTTP requests are very powerful for retrieving data that you want to use in your applications.
 Many of your projects will utilize `fetch` to make HTTP requests for data from outside of your own application.

-Also, reading documentation is _very_ important as you continue through Turing and into your career.
+Also, reading documentation is _very_ important as you continue through TheStackCollective and into your career.

 Get some advice using [this API](https://api.adviceslip.com/).
 Write a `fetch` call in the browser console (dev tools) and `console.log` some advice.